awsdocs/amazon-rds-user-guide/doc_source/Appendix.SQLServer.Options.SSIS.md

 Because the master user is a SQL\-authenticated user, you can't use the master user for executing SSIS packages\.
 The master user can use these privileges to create new SSISDB users and add them to the ssis\_admin and ssis\_logreader roles\.
 Doing this is useful for giving access to your domain users for using SSIS\.

-### Setting Up a Windows\-Authenticated User for SSIS<a name="SSIS.Use.Auth"></a>
+### Setting up a Windows\-authenticated user for SSIS<a name="SSIS.Use.Auth"></a>

 The master user can use the following code example to set up a Windows\-authenticated login in SSISDB and grant the required procedure permissions\.
 Doing this grants permissions to the domain user to deploy and run SSIS packages, use S3 file transfer procedures, create credentials, and work with the SQL Server Agent proxy\.
-For more information, see [Credentials \(Database Engine\)](https://docs.microsoft.com/en-us/sql/relational-databases/security/authentication-access/credentials-database-engine?view=sql-server-ver15) and [Create a SQL Server Agent Proxy](https://docs.microsoft.com/en-us/sql/ssms/agent/create-a-sql-server-agent-proxy?view=sql-server-ver15) in the Microsoft documentation\.
+For more information, see [Credentials \(database engine\)](https://docs.microsoft.com/en-us/sql/relational-databases/security/authentication-access/credentials-database-engine?view=sql-server-ver15) and [Create a SQL Server Agent proxy](https://docs.microsoft.com/en-us/sql/ssms/agent/create-a-sql-server-agent-proxy?view=sql-server-ver15) in the Microsoft documentation\.

 **Note**
 You can grant some or all of the following permissions as needed to Windows\-authenticated users\.